mykelalvis/FT/Traveller/WORKING/Mongoose/TravellerCore.md

 round (the two from the Significant Action, plus the one Minor Action they receive every round anyway).

-**MISCELLANEOUS** A Traveller may make a skill check or do something else as a Significant Action when it requires their full attention, concentration, complicated physical or mental actions, or a combination thereof.
+MISCELLANEOUS #TODO A Traveller may make a skill check or do something else as a Significant Action when it requires their full attention, concentration, complicated physical or mental actions, or a combination thereof.
 These include the following:

 - Applying first aid to a wounded comrade.
 - Trying to bypass a security system to gain access to a bunker.